President Trump Attacks Amazon, Incorrectly Claiming That It Owns The Washington Post For Tax Purposes

 The Washington Post is a privately held company, which Jeff Bezos purchased through a holding company (Nash Holdings, LLC) for $250 million in 2013.
 Yes, he indirectly "owns" [gawker.com] The Washington Post.

-Your descriptions of writing off of losses from WP to cover gains from Amazon is grossly inaccurate and ign
+Your descriptions of writing off of losses from WP to cover gains from Amazon is grossly inaccurate and ignorant of how business structures and taxes work in the United States.

 Usually, I moderate, today Ill reply.